teamapp-ai/teamapp-ai.github.io/repeating-tasks.md

   block: feature-1
   media_alignment: Left
   content: |-
-    #team is the world's first task app designed around a team-shared user experience, which encourages teamwork and is faster for teams.
+    #team is the world's first task app designed around a team-shared user experience, which encourages teamwork and is faster for teams, because 95% of tasks can be done by anyone in a team.
+You just need to capture the data of who completed what when.

-    Each team can see a live burndown chart of tasks completed versus remaining and time.
+    Each team can see a live burndown chart of their tasks completed versus remaining tasks and time.
 Teams can compare their performance with other teams you nominate.
 For example, I want this team to see their performance relative to all teams in Chicago.

-    Team Leaders can easily see the exact status of performance and what needs a focus as they take over a shift.
+    Team Leaders can easily see what they need to focus on as they take over a shift, and in seconds they can see what's been done on time, late or missed.
-  headline: "<strong>team app - unique design that encourages teamwork</strong>"
+  headline: "<strong>team app: unique design that encourages teamwork</strong>"
   media:
     image: "/uploads/3.png"
     alt_text: task app with burndown chart for teams